 These are actually great thoughts and when implemented with time, good energy, and the right motivation, can help grow and enhance an organization.

-Obviously, each organization has a unique board with various personalities and histories that make a one-size-fits-all approach difficult for some challenges that face an organization.
+Obviously, each organization has a unique board with various personalities and histories. so that when it comes to ways to engage your board in fundraising, a one-size-fits-all approach doesnt work for every organization.

-Lucky for you, getting your board involved in fundraising doesn’t have to be so hard!
+Lucky for you, engaging your board in fundraising doesn’t have to be so hard!

 I encourage you to think for a moment about how much your board is educated on their role.